althafdaa/binar-landing-page-ch3-challenge/README.md

 ### Built with

--HTML5 Markup
+- Semantic HTML5 markup
--CSS3
+- CSS3
--Bootstrap 5
+- Bootstrap 5
--Slicing from Figma
+- Slicing from Figma

 ### What I Learned